lucasloureiror/slh/README.md

 ### Formula Explanation

 This formula calculates the average time allocated for each probe to detect an incident.
-It helps in determining the frequency of health checks necessary to identify system unavailability within the constraints of the specified Service Level Agreement (SLA).
+It helps in determining the frequency of health checks necessary to identify system unavailability within the constraints of the specified Service Level.

 ### Usage Example